kellenvu/kellenvu.github.io/_projects/3000 Bookmarklets.md

 **Purpose**: Extract the full transcript from a YouTube video as plain text.
 Makes it easier to copy/paste the transcript without the timestamps getting in the way.

-**Usage**
 1. Navigate to a YouTube video.
-2. Open the video's transcript.
+1. Open the video's transcript.
-3. Click on this bookmarklet in your bookmarks bar.
+1. Click on this bookmarklet in your bookmarks bar.

 ![Transcript](/assets/projects/bookmarklet-youtube-transcript.png)